Simulating gauge theories with variational quantum eigensolvers in superconducting microwave cavities: Conclusions

 \section{Conclusions}

 We have designed a VQE protocol to be run on a superconducting microwave cavity.
 Here, the crucial advantage is the provision of bosonic degrees of freedom which allows to implement an infinite-dimensional Hilbert space.
+In our case, truncation of different sizes are available for quantum simulation, offering the possibility to study and control the effect of the finite truncation.
+For a proposal to simulate gauge fields using the qudit space available in Rydberg atoms see Ref.~\cite{gonzalez-cuadra_hardware_2022}.
 The readout of such a system is inherently different when compared to standard qubit-based simulations -- it allows us to calculate different statistical moments from one single collection of measurement data.
 Moreover, it can be run continuously without the need for periodic, time-consuming recalibrations of the control electronics.
 Here we have shown that this platform is able to experimentally demonstrate an interesting feature of the lattice Higgs model with a topological term, namely its first-order quantum phase transition.
 In order to determine that indeed the physics of this model is probed, we used classical simulations based on matrix product states to study the effects of a finite lattice size and truncated operators.